gwn/minitodo/README.md

 All POSIX compatible environments are supported.
 (MacOS, Linux, BSDs, Cygwin in Windows, ..)

+### Why

+Just two days ago I was cursing a bloated web based task manager and
+was considering switching to [taskwarrior][1] / [bug][2] / plain text
+files  for my task management needs.

+The problem is that Taskwarrior is a bit too complicated for my tastes, and also not much friendly to non-tech people.
+While bug and plain text files do not have all the features I need.

+So I thought why not invent yet another task manager myself??

 ### Installation

     make config  # or cp config.example config; vi config